Kmeakin/mankalah/presentation/sem1.md

 ---

 # Our approach
+## Communicating with the engine
+We used a parser generator to parse messages recieved from the engine.
+This was faster to setup and more robust than manually splitting and searching the string.

+## Selecting moves
+Once a message is recieved from the game engine, update the agent's internal model of the state of the board, and consider which of the available moves to select next

 We used Alpha-Beta search guided by heuristics:
 1. Difference between player's score and opponent's score
 2. Difference between number of stones player can capture and number of stones opponent can capture